angloc/savutil/readme.md

 sav2json can also include the case data as well as metadata in the JSON file, creating a single file with the same information as the SAV file but in a much more accessible form, i.e. no library is required to use it.

-The data are stored in the JSON file in a transposed form, i.e. there is one array for each variable containing the values for each case.
+The case data are stored in the JSON file in a transposed form, i.e. there is one array for each variable containing the values for each case.
 To reduce space and time requirements repeated values in consecutive cases are compressed.

 The JSON file format is not further documented at this time.